Why do we process your data?

 – If you have subscribed to our recruitment mailing list via our online forms or via the Housing Technology Recruitment website, we will send you a monthly update of the latest jobs which have been added to the recruitment website.

-For some sponsored events/ reports, attendees will have the option to allow their registered business email address to be given to sponsors so that they can get in touch with you for follow up/ sales purposes.
+– For some sponsored events/ reports, attendees will have the option to allow their given email address and other submitted contact data to be given to any organisation who comes under the category of sponsors and exhibitors so that they can get in touch with you for follow up/ sales purposes.
 However, you must explicitly opt in to this on our forms for this to occur.
 Your data will never be given to sponsors without your expressed consent.
+Please note, some sponsors and exhibitors may not be listed on the event page at the time you registered but will be fully named on the site and event programme by the beginning of the event.
+You have a right to withdraw consent at any time.

 – If you have signed up to a paid service such as purchasing a report or attending an event, we will need to send statements, invoices and collect payments from you.